Skrillex: 2008–2013: Solo career and extended plays

-On November 8, Skrillex stated that he intended to release an album, Voltage.
-He gave fans more info about Voltage in RockSound Magazine after a photoshoot for the cover and doing an extensive interview on his tour.
-For unknown reasons, the album was never released, but on December 21, 2011, Skrillex unveiled the Bangarang EP for a Beatport release on December 23.
+In August 2011, Skrillex gave a statement to RockSound Magazine that he would have an album released likely by September after a photoshoot for the cover and doing an extensive interview for them on his tour.
+On December 21, 2011, Skrillex unveiled the Bangarang EP for a Beatport release on December 23.
 On August 12, 2012, his new side-project formed with Boys Noize called Dog Blood released an EP called Next Order/Middle Finger.
 On November 6, 2012, Skrillex released a limited edition triple vinyl box set.
 Skrillex composed the song "Bug Hunt" for the 2012 animated film Wreck-It Ralph, as well as making a brief cameo as a DJ in the film's first act.
 In December 2012, "Make It Bun Dem," a ReggaeEDM track featuring Damian Marley, was used in as a looped variant during the single-player mission 'Kick the Hornets Nest' in the video game Far Cry 3.
 He composed the score for Spring Breakers with Cliff Martinez.

 In 2012, Skrillex formed Dog Blood with Boys Noize.
 Their debut single, consisting of the songs "Next Order" and "Middle Finger", was released on August 12, 2012, on Beatport and iTunes.
 The song "Next Order" managed to top Beatport's Techno chart.

 In 2013, Skrillex formed a duo with Diplo called Jack Ü. Jack Ü's debut performance took place at the Mad Decent Block Party in San Diego on September 15, 2013, which is a nationwide tour that record label Mad Decent puts together to showcase artists signed to the label.
 Diplo announced the project by releasing the Mad Decent Block Party lineup with Jack Ü playing at multiple stops on the tour.
 After some guessing by many of who Jack Ü was, Diplo finally came out to reveal that "Jack Ü ... means Skrillex and Diplo together".